ChefKissInc/NootedRed/README.md

 ### I get stuck on gIOScreenLockState 3, how can I fix this?

 Ensure you have VRAM size larger or equal to 512MiB.
 Recommended VRAM size is 1GiB or larger.
-(Use a tool like Smokeless-UAMF if there's no option, or options are lacking).
+(Use a tool like Smokeless-UMAF if there's no option, or options are lacking).